uBible/uBible/README.md

 Currently, there is no module manager, so you will need to install Bibles using another SWORD program or from the Ubuntu repositories.
 For example, the KJV Bible is available from the `sword-text-kjv` package.

-To run/build, just open the `.pro` file in Qt Creator.
+To run/build, just open the `CMakeLists.txt` file in Qt Creator.